 Let’s take a look at the typical job interview.

 When you apply to a job, you HOPE that a Hiring Manager will notice your resume from the hundreds and sometimes thousands of other applications they receive.
 If you’re LUCKY, you get called into an In-Person interview with a number of equally qualified applicants for the CHANCE to show a panel of 4 people on the hiring team why you’re the best candidate.

 It’s kind of like a version of “America’s Got Talent”, where you have the opportunity to sing and dance for the panel of judges to show them why you deserve to make it to the next round of interviews and ultimately get the prized job.

 Unlike “America’s Got Talent” where you can see who you’re competing against and what the judges are saying about each contestant, the interview process is held behind closed doors.
-So you have no idea how who you’re up against and how to negotiate.
+So you have no idea who you’re up against or how to negotiate.